Why Does Blonde Hair Turn Brassy? (And What Can You Do About it?)

 Does it give your hair a purplish hue?
 Absolutely not!
 It’s pretty magical.
 The best violet blonde (sulfate-free) shampoo cancels out brassy tones, brightens blondes, and adds shine.
 Hello, violet!

-Blonde hair may be tricky, but when you finally get your routine down, and you’ve got brassiness in a chokehold, you feel like a platinum movie star—or a blonde bombshell rockstar—every single day.
+Blonde hair may be tricky, but when you finally get your routine down, and you’ve banished brassiness, you will feel like a platinum movie star—or a blonde bombshell rockstar—every single day.

 Did you know that Fantastic Sams Cut & Color is a full-service, "no-appointment-needed" hair salon with over 1,000 convenient locations?
 Find a Hair Salon near you.